3mdeb/news-and-ideas/post.md

 	mov rax, 0xff
 ```

 In this document, I use AT&T syntax.
-Other variants:
+Other variants are:

 ```assembly
 	mov %rax, %rbx    # RAX -> RBX